I can hardly believe it myself, but as of this year, I’ve been living in Bend, Oregon, for over four years!

 With a season pass, I can head up to Mount Bachelor a few times a week, snowboard for a couple hours, and still make it home for lunch because the mountain is so close.
 It’s essentially my “gym workout” but way more fun!

 (I call the drive up Cascade Lakes Highway my “commute to bliss,” because it is!)

 I also started mountain biking when I moved here and I’m loving the new challenges and thrills.
 Eventually, I’d like to surf the river wave, snowboard in the backcountry, and learn how to maneuver an oar raft, all of which are easily accessible in Bend.
 And they’re all the things I hope our kids will love as they grow up here, too.

 9. What have you liked least about living in Bend?

-As someone who was accustomed to late-summer wildfires every year in California, they don’t bother me much in Oregon, but they’re also a drawback of living in the drought-stricken west.
+As someone who was accustomed to late-summer wildfires every year in California, they don’t shock me much in Oregon, but they’re definitely a drawback of living in the drought-stricken west.

 There are usually a few days where the air quality is terrible as winds blow in heavy smoke from massive wildfires in Oregon, California, Washington, or British Columbia.

 We’re fortunate that we live upwind from most fires, but there have been times when we’ve had to cancel day trips due to fire and smoke.
 It’s something we expect and prepare for every summer, and camping in August (our driest month) is always a roll of the dice.

 I’m also used to coastal living, so the dry, high desert environment of Bend took some serious adjustment.
 I’ve acclimated by now, but it was a rough couple of years with a humidifier running all night and bottomless bottles of lotion.